alonsoir/terraform-on-aws-repo/README.md

 Sample Terraform files to create S3 bucket in AWS
 # terraform-on-aws-repo

-Pre-requisites:
+# Pre-requisites:
 1) Install Terraform on your EC2 instance or Windows or Mac machine.
    I installed [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) in a macbook pro host machine.
 2) You need an [AWS account](https://aws.amazon.com/es/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 3) You need a AmazonS3FullAccess.
 IAM->access management->Roles->Create Role-> search AmazonS3FullAccess -> Create

+Every time you run the two commands, a resource of type S3 will be created called my-s3-bucket-BLABLABLA Of course it will not be called that, AWS will assign you an identification number.

+The file that you must modify for example so that the changes appear in one region or another is variables.tf

-You can provision resources in AWS cloud using Terraform by two ways as mentioned below:
+# You can provision resources in AWS cloud using Terraform by two ways as mentioned below:
 ```
 1) AWS Access keys + secret keys (un-secure way)
 2) Create an IAM Role with AmazonS3FullAccess Policy. (more secure way) --> I did this.
 3) Clone this repo, then, in the project folder, run the next two commands, terraform init, terraform apply.
 ```
-output:

 ```
 zsh 5330 main% terraform init